 Webcam images show in reverse or upside down

-If the images or video from your webcam display upside down or in reverse, you don’t have to worry because you can repair it easily.
+If the images or video from your webcam display upside down or in reverse in Windows 11/10, you don’t have to worry because you can repair it easily.
 Read this section, as it explains the following solutions to fix the issue.

 - Disable the mirroring or flip/rotate feature.